royriojas/persistify/README.md

 npm i persistify watchify browserify
 ```

+**Important** persistify used to bundle watchify and browserify.
+Starting from version 2.0.0 they are declared as peer dependencies and should be installed separatedly

 ## CLI options

 Apart from all the browserify and watchify options the following are also available: